 Phu Quoc Kien Giang, Vietnam Travel Guide

 Viettel, Mobifone, and Vinaphone are the main mobile providers in Vietnam.
-Purchase local SIM cards at the airport or in Duong Dong town.
+Purchase local SIM cards at the airport or within Duong Dong town.
 Data packages are affordable.

 Vietnamese is the official language.
 English is spoken to varying degrees in tourist areas; more common in hotels, resorts, and with travel agencies.
 Less common in local eateries or rural areas.

-The Google Translate app is valuable.
+The Google Translate app is of great worth.
 Download the Vietnamese offline language pack for use offline.

 Information resources contribute to navigating the island's services and local customs.
 Local tourist information centers is able to supply up-to-date details.